Serfdom: Dependency and the lower orders

 Serfs had a specific place in feudal society, as did barons and knights: in return for protection, a serf would reside upon and work a parcel of land within the manor of his lord.
 Thus, the manorial system exhibited a degree of reciprocity.

-One rationale held that serfs and freemen "worked for all" while a knight or baron "fought for all" and a churchman "prayed for all"; thus everyone had a place.
-The serf was the worst fed and rewarded however, although unlike slaves had certain rights in land and property.
+One rationale held that serfs and freemen "worked for all" while a knight or baron "fought for all" and a churchman "prayed for all"; thus everyone had a place (see Estates of the realm).
+The serf was the worst fed and rewarded.
+However, unlike slaves, they had certain rights in land and property.

 A lord of the manor could not sell his serfs as a Roman might sell his slaves.
 On the other hand, if he chose to dispose of a parcel of land, the serfs associated with that land stayed with it to serve their new lord; simply speaking, they were implicitly sold in mass and as a part of a lot.
 This unified system preserved for the lord long-acquired knowledge of practices suited to the land.
 Further, a serf could not abandon his lands without permission, nor did he possess a saleable title in them.